CumulusNetworks/docs/content/cumulus-linux/Layer-2/Ethernet-Bridging---VLANs/VLAN-aware-Bridge-Mode.md

 Cumulus Linux supports using VXLANs with VLAN-aware bridge configuration.
 This provides improved scalability, as multiple VXLANs can be added to a single VLAN-aware bridge.
-A one to one association is used between the VXLAN VNI and the VLAN, with the bridge access VLAN definition on the VXLAN and the VLAN membership definition on the local bridge member interfaces.
+A 1:1 association is used between the VXLAN VNI and the VLAN, using the bridge access VLAN definition on the VXLAN, and the VLAN membership definition on the local bridge member interfaces.

 The configuration example below shows the differences between a VXLAN configured for traditional bridge mode and one configured for VLAN-aware mode.
-The configurations use head end replication (HER) together with the VLAN-aware bridge to map VLANs to VNIs.
+The configurations use head end replication (HER), along with the VLAN-aware bridge to map VLANs to VNIs.

 {{%notice note%}}

-See [VXLAN
+See the [VXLAN
-Scale](/version/cumulus-linux-40/Network-Virtualization/VXLAN-Scale) for
+Scale](/version/cumulus-linux-377/Network-Virtualization/VXLAN-Scale)
-information about the number of VXLANs you can configure simultaneously.
+topic for information about the number of VXLANs you can configure simultaneously.

 {{%/notice%}}

+    cumulus@switch:~$ net show configuration files

     ...

     auto lo
     iface lo inet loopback
         address 10.35.0.10/32

     auto bridge
     iface bridge
-        bridge-ports uplink
+        bridge-ports uplink vni-10000
         bridge-pvid 1
         bridge-vids 1-100
         bridge-vlan-aware yes